mnieber/dodo-commands/doc/configuration.rst

 Configuration files
 *******************

-Activating a project such as FooBar with :code:`$(dodo activate FooBar)` implies that this project's configuration file is used for any command that you execute.
+Activating a project such as FooBar with :code:`$(dodo activate FooBar)` implies that this project's configuration file is accessible to any command that you execute.
 This chapter explains how to store values in the configuration file and use them in a command script.

 Configuration files